A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality

 {\it Delivery of desired entanglement.--} Then we activate the QMs by preparing AFCs in the \euyso~crystals, ensuring reliable delivery of the desired entangled state.
 Such heralded entanglement is a fundamental resource for quantum networks and can be further used for subsequent entanglement-based quantum-information-processing tasks \cite{Wehner2018Quantum, Zhu2025Remote}.
 Node C sends the photon-pair detection signal to nodes A and B via classical communication while the 580-nm photons are stored in the QMs.
 These signals trigger the TPC modules at nodes A and B, flipping the polarization of the early temporal mode of the retrieved photons to convert the time-bin qubit into a polarization qubit with unit probability.
 When the two detections at node C originate from different detectors, a signal prompts node A to apply a $\pi$ phase shift via the EOM, mapping the heralded state from $|\psi^-\rangle$ to $|\psi^+\rangle$, ensuring the delivered state is consistently $|\psi^+\rangle$.
 The measured fidelity and EDR for retrieved entangled photons across various pump powers and coincidence windows are shown in Fig. \ref{fig3}\textbf{a}.
-At a pump power of 3 mW, entanglement-witness measurements on the retrieved atomic excitation yield a fidelity of $78.6\pm2.0\%$ for $|\psi^+\rangle$ with a 20-ns coincidence window (Fig. \ref{fig3}\textbf{b}), achieving an EDR of $5.5\pm 0.2$ mHz.
-By increasing the pump power to 18 mW and extending the coincidence window to 40 ns, we achieve an EDR of $0.94 \pm 0.01$ Hz, surpassing recent SPI-based demonstrations \cite{Liu2024Creation, Stolk2024Metropolitan-scale} by more than two orders of magnitude while maintaining comparable entanglement fidelity (see Table S1 in the SM for details).
-This enhancement stems from the linear scaling enabled by straightforward multiplexing \cite{Liu2021Heralded}.
+At a pump power of 3 mW and a 20-ns coincidence window, entanglement-witness measurements on the retrieved atomic excitation yield a fidelity of $78.6\pm2.0\%$ for $|\psi^+\rangle$ (Fig. \ref{fig3}\textbf{b}).
+We achieve a TPI-based heralding rate of $23.6$ kHz, approaching that of SPI schemes ($50.0$ kHz in our setup), with a 50\% reduction due to pairing two detection events and a minor reduction due to finite storage time.
+With our fixed-delay TDC modules, only $107$ Hz of these heralding events being directly analyzed while the remainder could be further unlocked by spin-wave QMs.
+Due to finite readout efficiency for signal photon pairs, the final EDR is $5.5\pm 0.2$ mHz (See Sec.
+I in the SI for detailed analysis).
+By increasing the pump power to 18 mW and extending the coincidence window to 40 ns, we achieve an EDR of $0.94 \pm 0.01$ Hz, surpassing recent SPI-based demonstrations \cite{Liu2024Creation, Stolk2024Metropolitan-scale} by more than two orders of magnitude while maintaining comparable entanglement fidelity (see Table S1 in the SI for details).
+This enhancement of EDR stems from the linear scaling enabled by straightforward multiplexing \cite{Liu2021Heralded}, while much higher EDR could be achieved with spin-wave retrievals.